nhman2002/UX-Design/hci.md

 By positioning the gun's center in the middle of the screen, PUBG Mobile aims to optimize the shooting mechanics, enhance the player's aiming capabilities, and provide a more user-friendly experience overall.

+### Limit on memory capacity

+On our screen, there are approximately nine components that require the user's attention: joystick, attack button, jump button, kneel button, crawl button, compass, map, health bar, and the number of bullets remaining in the round.
+It's worth noting that not all of these components require constant attention.
+For example, the health bar, map, and compass do not require continuous monitoring.
+By reducing the number of objects that demand our attention, the screen layout aligns well with the average person's limited capacity to memorize around seven different objects at a time.

 <!--
 - Xem lại syntax, lỗi cú pháp, para lại câu